Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Unexpressed emotions will never die.
-They are buried alive and will come forth later in uglier ways."
+> "Never buy a thing you do not want, because it is cheap, it will be dear to you."
-> — **Sigmund Freud**
+> — **Thomas Jefferson**

 ---